lkzhao/UIComponent/README.md

 ### Write UI in crazy speed, with great perf & no limitations.

-**SwiftUI** still haven't satisfied my requirements.
-So I build this.
+**SwiftUI** still hasn't satisfied my requirements.
+So I built this.

 This framework allows you to build UI using UIKit with syntax similar to SwiftUI.
 You can think about this as an improved `UICollectionView`.